molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:30:42:</span> You know, one thing that's kind of cool about this job: I get to do phone calls with a lot of very colorful people.
 I'm fairly private, so I don't typically kiss and tell, so I try to keep people anonymous where I can, but I get to meet some really colorful people.
 So that's fun.
 And actually, I'm  totally down to meet with antifa people, I've met with hardcore neo-Nazis, a guy that basically was like legit vigilante <span class="transcript-note">[unitelligible]</span> type guy... and I was like, "dude, you're not on the site of right".
 And I think I helped him walk off the battlefield, because what he was doing with vigilante justice was not cool.

 <span class="transcript-speaker">Monster, 2:31:30:</span> <span class="transcript-note">[reading the chat.
 Full comment in chat was from "JP": "One day we're going to get a documentary on Rob Monster"]</span> "...the documentary of Rob Monster..."
 Yeah, that'd be funny, actually.
 If you never get to do a movie about the crazy big story.
 I tell you what, here's something I started.
 I recommend this highly.
-So after I read this book _istory of Providence_ like three times, and I created this URL historyofprovidence.com where people can read it for free.
+So after I read this book _History of Providence_ like three times, and I created this URL historyofprovidence.com where people can read it for free.
 I developed this practice of keeping it a log.
 I have a providence log.
 It's a running log of all the different crazy things that happened in my life.
 This is definitely going into the providence log, because I didn't expect to have 37 people show up to to rap about life.
 But, I was hoping to talk to Chad, because he's got like a huge following on Twitter.
 I'm trying to figure this dude out.
 But I appreciate you guys showing up.

 <span class="transcript-speaker">Monster, 2:32:28:</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from "nf84": "@Rob, what kind of libertarian are you?
 A small-gov Republican-lite, a 'left-libertarian', or an anarcho-capitalist?"]</span> "What kind of libertarian are you?"
 I just believe in small government, and I believe in self-governance.
 I believe that if you have self-governance, that where people are accountable to each other and love their neighbors as themselves, then they will be less likely to need dictators to put them in jail, and foreign teams, and house sequestering, and stuff like that.
 That's why I believe in liberty, but I think that liberty as the founding fathers envisioned it was kind of predicated on the assumption that people would be self-governing.
 And then over the last 50 years we've become progressively a lot less good at self-governing.
 And now we have a mess.
 So that's what I would tell you, that's my version of being a libertarian.
 It's not heavy.
 I'm not like a... the doctrine of somebody's version of libertarian.
 I just believe in the idea that liberty and personal accountability work really well together.
 And the philanthropist thing, which I put on my Twitter, is like, I just think that if you have means and you love your neighbor as yourself, then you can basically use the means that you have to lift people up.
 I'm a bigger fan of giving people a hand up than a handout.